VintageWander/filey/README.md

 # Known issues

-Currently for whatever reason, the android build does not include the capability to show image or video embedded inside the app. <br>
+1. Currently for whatever reason, the android build does not include the capability to show image or video embedded inside the app. <br>
    Therefore when you preview an image or an mp4 video, it will open the default browser for you to view
+2. Windows on ARM build not supported (this is tauri's issue)

 # Usage instructions

-As for now I haven't published a release build for this application, however you can build it for yourself.
+As for now I haven't published a release build for this application, since I don't have money for a license for now. \
+However you can build it for yourself.
 The dev version runs fine on macOS and Android, since those are the devices that I have at my disposal

 ## Pre-requisites